rayandasoriya/100DaysOfCode/README.md

 Solved 1 coding problem from LeetCode using Python.
 1. The problem is related to return the base 7 representation of a number.
 Refer to Day79/Problem 1.pdf for more information regarding the problem.

+## Day 80
+Solved 1 coding problem from LeetCode using Python.
+1. The problem is related to return the maximum length of an subarray that appears in both arrays.
+Refer to Day80/Problem 1.pdf for more information regarding the problem.